 It's worth grabbing for some situations though, and we've put together a Halo Infinite Needler guide to help you improve with it.

 The default weapon you start with is a bit of a pea-shooter.
-It's really hard to deal solid damage with this without having to reload in between, and the accuracy bloom just doesn't cut the mustard from across a map.
+It's hard to deal solid damage with this without reloading in between, and the accuracy bloom just doesn't cut the mustard from across a map.
 It's such a shame, but we suppose the MA40 AR's poor performance is an encouragement for players to branch out a bit.

 It's a gun you'll be using a whole lot though, so here's our Halo Infinite MA40 AR guide.